etesync/etesync-dav/README.md

 macOS Mojave enforces the use of SSL, *regardless* of whether you enable the checkbox for SSL or not.
 So to use EteSync, you have to enable SSL.
+You can do so by using the `etesync-dav-certgen` utility.
+It will generate a self-signed SSL certificate, configure etesync-dav to use that certificate, and -- if you request that -- will make your system trust it.

-You can do so by following these steps:
+You can do all of this by:

-Go to the configuration directory of EteSync DAV:

-   cd ~/Library/Application\ Support/etesync-dav

-Create a self-signed SSL certificate:

-   openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 1825 -nodes -subj '/CN=localhost'

-(This creates a certificate that expires in 5 years.)

-Tell macOS to trust this certificate for SSL connections:

-        security import cert.pem
-        security add-trusted-cert -p ssl cert.pem
+    etesync-dav-certgen --trust-cert

-If this fails, open the Keychain application and import the certificate there.
-Remember to also trust it for SSL connections.
+You will be prompted for your login password.
+This is because `--trust-cert` imports the certificate into your login keychain and then instructs the system to trust it for SSL connections.

-Edit `radicale.conf` (in the same directory) and add the following lines in the `[server]` section:

-        ssl = yes
-        certificate = <your home directory>/Library/Application Support/etesync-dav/cert.pem
-        key = <your home directory>/Library/Application Support/etesync-dav/key.pem

-Restart `etesync-dav`

-Configure CardDAV and CalDAV as described above.
+Once you have run `etesync-dav-certgen`, you need to restart `etesync-dav` for the changes to take effect.
+Then proceed to configure CalDAV and CardDAV as described above.

+If you have already configured `etesync-dav` to use SSL, `etesync-dav-certgen` will use your existing settings; in won't reconfigure `etesync-dav`.
+It also won't overwrite existing certificates. `--trust-cert` works on macOS 10.3 or newer only.
+See `etesync-dav-certgen --help` for details.

 # Known issues